ghchen99/VARS/README.md

 ![HARRY MAGUIRE](https://github.com/ghchen99/VARS/assets/56446026/8cdb8a88-c19d-4fdc-b754-3d2872dff9bc)

-The AI Video Assistant Referee System outputs the two most probable decisions after reviewing the clip, with the associated confidence score.
-Unfortunately, due to GitHub's limits on GIF size, you won't be able to quite make out the AI predicition on the right:
+The AI Video Assistant Referee System assesses the provided clip and generates the two most likely decisions, along with their respective confidence scores.
+Unfortunately, due to GitHub's limitations on GIF size, discerning the AI prediction on the right may be challenging.

-* the AI model is 45% confident that the incident would be considered as 'no foul';
+* The AI model expresses a confidence level of 45% in categorizing the incident as 'no foul.'
-* but the model is also 41% confident that the incident is a 'foul but no card'.
+* Additionally, it indicates a 41% confidence in labeling the incident as a 'foul but no card.'

-For those of you who have a good memory, this incident occurred during the 2020/21 season, and was ultimately given as 'no foul' by the referee at the time, Martin Atkinson, and further confirmed by the VAR system.
-That's not to say that this decision holds true and the system works, rather, highlighting the very fine lines between a penalty being given and not given, in this case a 4% difference.
-To aid the referee in their judgement, the model is also able to track specific offences to consider, such as, in this case, elbowing (55%) and pushing (20%).
-As you can see, the model probably wasn't trained on chokeholds.
+Recalling the incident from the 2020/21 season, it was ultimately deemed a 'no foul' by the referee, Martin Atkinson, and later confirmed by the VAR system.
+It's essential to note that this confirmation doesn't necessarily validate the system's efficacy but underscores the nuanced distinction between awarding or not awarding a penalty, as evident in this case with a mere 4% difference.

+To assist referees in their decision-making, the model can identify specific offenses for consideration.
+In this instance, it highlights a 55% likelihood of elbowing and a 20% likelihood of pushing.
+Interestingly, the model's training data may not have included scenarios involving chokeholds, as evidenced by the absence of relevant information.

 ## SoccerNet-MVFouls